 After eight years as an educator in Palm Beach County, Florida, Mr. Wiley relocated to Clayton County where he served for one year as a high school mathematics instructor at North Clayton High School and subsequently transitioned to Henry County as Mathematics Co-Department Chair and 7th Grade Mathematics Instructor at Henry County Middle School.
 During his tenure of service with HCMS, he dedicated his efforts to multiple leadership responsibilities to include but not limited to the Better Seeking Team, Data Team, Discipline Committee Chair, and the Professional Development Committee.
 His tireless commitment to the aforementioned committees during his two year tenure at Henry County Middle School afforded him the opportunity for promotion to the position of Assistant Principal of Woodland High School during the 2010-2011 school year.As an administrator with Woodland High School, some of Mr. Wiley’s primary responsibilities included overseeing the Mathematics Department, and providing 504 Individual Accommodation Plans for students.
 A year later, he transferred to Woodland Middle School where he successfully served from 2011 to 2013.
 As a middle school Assistant Principal, Mr. Wiley served as Mathematics Administrator, 504 Chair, MTSS/SST Chair, and SIEP & Extended Mathematics Support Administrator.
 Additionally, he also devoted time to numerous county initiated committees such as the inaugural class of the S.M.I.L.E.
 (Science, Mathematics Initiative for Learning Enhancement) Cohort, the SLO (Student Learning Objective) Development Committee, as well as 2012-2013 Principal’s Advisory Committee.
 His most notable accomplishment as an Assistant Principal came in May of 2013, when he was selected as one of six administrators chosen to represent Henry County at the NASSP (National Association of Secondary School Principals) seminar.
 Here, he and five other administrators were charged with the invaluable task of performing Principal oriented tasks during an entire day of intense training.

 Mr. Wiley is the devoted father of his pride and joy, D’Allo Wiley.
 His foundation encompasses a deeply rooted spiritual base and a highly supportive cast of family, friends, and colleagues.
 Mr. Wiley is a twenty plus year member of Kappa Alpha Psi Fraternity, Incorporated.
-He loves sports, any type of dessert, traveling, and is happily married to the wonderful, Mrs. Victoria Wiley.
+He loves sports, any type of dessert, and traveling.
 As he embarks upon another year as principal of Austin Road Middle School, Mr. Wiley remains humbled, gracious, and even more focused on providing an abundance of opportunities in a learning-focused environment crafted to meet the needs of both teachers and students.
 LET’S GO JAGUARS!!!